Azyfy/inventory-application/README.md

 - Add new cars or delete them from the list
 - Upload an image for the car when adding a new one
 - Add manufacturers, delete or update them
-- Pick on of three categories for your cars
+- Pick one of three categories for your cars

 ###### Tools
 - Express